Skip links

 The Spanish Language has more than 3,000 loanwords from Arabic, which is a result of the 700-year rule of the Moors in Spain.
 Some of these words include “azul” (blue), “naranja” (orange), and “aceituna” (olive), which are commonly used.

-What Are False Cognates?
+What Are False Cognates in Spanish?

 Also known as false friends, are words in different languages that look or sound similar but have different meanings.
 These words can lead to confusion and misunderstandings for language learners, as they may assume that the words have the same meaning in both languages.